 Faculty Resources – Before Classes Start

-You will receive your login information and a temporary password from your supervisor.
+You will receive your login information and a temporary password from the Office of Human Resources.
 This cannot occur until individuals submit all paperwork to human resources.

 The OTC Acceptable Use Policy governs all electronic communications and provides user advisories regarding user responsibilities, privacy expectations, privacy protections, privacy limits and security considerations.
 Individuals should consider this as a starting point.
 The college strives enhance the communication capabilities for students, faculty and staff.